 The Penn Libraries acquire updates for ITERATE and DOTS on an irregular basis.
 The most recent acquisition was made in April 2016.

-The ITERATE project is an attempt to quantify data on the characteristics of transnational terrorist groups, their activities which have international impact, and the environment in which they operate.
-ITERATE data are available in two formats: as MS Excel tables and as text-file narratives.
+The International Terrorism: Attributes of Terrorist Events (ITERATE) quantifies data on the characteristics of transnational terrorist groups, their activities that carry international impact, and the environment in which they operate.
+The ITERATE dataset is the most comprehensive and frequently cited publicly available dataset on transnational terrorism.
+ITERATE data are available in two formats: MS Excel tables and text-file narratives.

 ITERATE Text and ITERATE Numeric data files were acquired in April 2016.